DHRI-Curriculum/intro-python-workshop/lessons.md

 ![Google search results with stack overflow answer on top](images/google_result.png)

-On [this Stack Overflow page](https://stackoverflow.com/questions/6797984/how-do-i-lowercase-a-string-in-python), take a quick look at the question to make sure it's relevant to your problem.
+On [this _Stack Overflow_ page](https://stackoverflow.com/questions/6797984/how-do-i-lowercase-a-string-in-python), take a quick look at the question to make sure it's relevant to your problem.
 Then scroll down to the answers to find what we're looking for.
-You may also notice snarky debates -- another "feature" of Stack Overflow.
+You may also notice snarky debates—another "feature" of _Stack Overflow_.

 ## Implementing our answer